sysread/bash-gpt/README.md

   - `image <prompt> [<size>] > image.png` - generate an image
   - `re-image <source-file> <prompt> > new-image.png` - modify an image

+# Beta features

+There are a couple of scripts that work with the [new beta APIs](https://openai.com/blog/new-models-and-developer-products-announced-at-devday).

+## `openai`

+The analog to the `gpt` utility above.
+It provides sub-commands to interact directly with the API.

+## `chat-beta`

+A much more advanced version of `chat` that works with the new API.
+The only thing is lacking is the streaming protocol, so you get to wait on the run to complete before you get your answers.

+On the other hand, you also get a lot of new features:

+- `\f $filepath` in your message to send the contents of a file
+- `\exec cmd --arg2 --arg2` to send the output of a command
+- `\begin ... \end` to send the output of a multi-line command
+- `\www https://example.com` to send the contents of a web page

+If the output of any of these is too large for a single message, it will be split into multiple numbered messages.

 # Dependencies

 - [`curl`](https://curl.se/)